-Do you feel monologue-challenged?
-We’d like to share our Top 11 monologue challenged actor tips to help you get over the bump in the road and remind you that all is well.
+We’d like to share our Top 11 Monologue-Challenged Actor Tips to help you get over any bumps in the road that try to stand in your way.

 Really drill your monologue until you are confident about being completely off-book.
 Here are 3 Tips in Memorizing Your Monologue that will give you some exercises and monologue techniques that you can use to get those lines in your head.
 When you don’t know your lines, you are not only doing yourself a great disservice but are also looking unprofessional in the eyes of casting directors and agents when auditioning.